Souffle Castella Cake

 How to achieve a crack free cake

-Sponge cakes are the kind of cake that seem relatively simple, but there are so many small areas where things can go wrong.
-Whether that be a sunken cake or cracked top follow these steps for the perfect castella!
+Sponge cakes are the kind of cake that seems relatively simple, but there are so many small areas where things can go wrong.
+Whether that be a sunken cake or a cracked top follow these steps for the perfect castella!

 Heat the milk and butter until just melted